Road Traffic

 STH21

-Pier Road Car Park (excluding Shopper Zone, level 1 and levels 13, 14 and 15)
+Pier Road Car Park (excluding Shopper Zone, levels 1 and 2, and

 STH22